onlyfanfuriks/simple-reg-cleaner/README.md

 * `name`: The name of the job.
 * `description`: An optional description of the job.
 * `repositories`: String array of repository names to clean up images from.
 * `tag_regexps`: String array of regular expressions to match tags in the repositories.
-Only tags that match these regex patterns will be considered for cleanup.
-Be careful using this option.
+Only tags matching these regex patterns will be considered for cleanup.
+Be careful when you use this option.
 Check your regexp at https://regex101.com/
-* `save_last`: The number of the most recent tags to be saved (excluded from cleanup) in each repository.
+* `save_last`: The number of the last tags to be saved (excluded from cleanup) in each repository.
-* `clean_every_n_hours`: The interval in hours between consecutive cleanup runs for this job.
+* `clean_every_n_hours`: The interval in hours between successive cleanup runs for this job.
-* `older_than_days`: The age in days beyond which tags will be considered for cleanup.
+* `older_than_days`: The age in days after which tags will be considered for cleanup.

 ### manual.yaml

 Differences from `jobs.yaml`:

-* The field clean_every_n_hours is not required as it will always be set to 0.
+* The clean_every_n_hours field is not required as it is always set to 0.
-* This file is used exclusively with the `--jobs` option, allowing you to specify jobs declared in `manual.yaml`.
+* This file is only used with the `--jobs` option, which allows you to specify jobs declared in `manual.yaml`.
-* There is no need to wait until the next run; the next cleanup can be performed immediately after the previous one.
+* There is no need to wait for the next run; the next cleanup can be run immediately after the previous one.

 ## Usage

-To run the Docker Registry Cleaner, use the following command:
+Use the following command to run the Docker Registry Cleaner:

 ```text
 python main.py [OPTIONS]